What Causes Acne and How Should This Be Treated?

 Severe forms of acne can be defined by both nodules and cysts, painful bumps and lesions that normally require prescription medication or the care of a dermatologist to manage.

-Those with milder cases of acne can often manage this by using a mild soap when washing, being careful not to use water that is too hot or cold during personal hygiene routines, resisting the urge to squeeze these spots and switching to non-comedogenic cosmetic products if necessary.
+Those with milder forms of acne can often manage this by using a mild soap when washing, being careful not to use water that is too hot or cold during personal hygiene routines, resisting the urge to squeeze these spots and switching to non-comedogenic cosmetic products if necessary.
 Over-the-counter creams and medications are normally effective in managing comedones but do not work to the same extent, if at all, with more severe forms of acne.

 Seeking advice from a dermatologist